k98kurz/CRDTs/readme.md

 python test_orset.py
 python test_pncounter.py
 python test_rgarray.py
-python test_scalarclock.py
-python test_serialization.py
-python test_stateupdate.py
 ```

-The tests demonstrate the intended (and actual) behavior of the classes, as
+The 226 tests demonstrate the intended (and actual) behavior of the classes, as
 well as some contrived examples of how they are used.
 Perusing the tests will be
 informative to anyone seeking to use this package.